MHuiG/MiniValine/README.md

 * Join our [Gitter][gitter-url] chats.
 * Vote for [popular feature requests][feat-req-vote-url].

+## About

+* This project is always open source and free.
+* This project does not have any competitive relationship with any other project.
+* This project is a collection of inspiration from the Valine family.
+Thanks to every developer for their inspiration and contribution.
+* The project is open source only for sharing, developers are not obliged to provide after-sales service.

 ## Contributing

 We welcome you to join the development of MiniValine.
 Please see [contributing document][contributing-document-url]. 🤗